kevinmilner/markdown2html/README.md

 # markdown2html
-Simple app for converting Markdown to HTML
+Simple app for converting Markdown to HTML.
+The resulting HTML will have a stylesheet that looks like GitHub flavored Markdown